Manifold Learning by Mixture Models of VAEs for Inverse Problems: Introduction

 \section{Introduction}

 \paragraph{Manifold learning.}

 The treatment of high-dimensional data is often computationally costly and numerically unstable.
-Therefore, in many applications, it is important to find a low-dimensional representation of high-dimensional datasets.
-Classical methods, like the principal component analysis (PCA) \cite{P1901}, assume that the data is contained in a low-dimensional subspace.
-However, for complex datasets this assumption appears to be too restrictive, particularly when working with image datasets.
-Therefore, recent methods rely on the so-called manifold hypothesis \cite{BCV2013}, stating that even complex and high-dimensional datasets are contained in a low-dimensional manifold.
-Based on this hypothesis, in recent years, many successful approaches have been based on generative models, able to represent high dimensional data in $\R^n$ by a generator $D\colon\R^d\to\R^n$ with $d\ll n$: these include generative adversarial networks (GANs) \cite{GPMX2014}, variational autoencoders (VAEs) \cite{KW2013}, injective flows \cite{KKHD2021} and score-based diffusion models \cite{song2019generative,ho2020denoising}.
-For a survey on older approaches to manifold learning, the reader is referred to \cite{ma2011manifold,2012-izenman} and to the references therein.
+Therefore, in many applications, it is important to find a low-dimensional representation of high-dimensional data sets.
+Classical methods, like the principal component analysis (PCA, \citealp{P1901}), assume that the data is contained in a low-dimensional subspace.
+However, for complex data sets this assumption appears to be too restrictive, particularly when working with image data sets.
+Therefore, recent methods rely on the so-called manifold hypothesis \citep{BCV2013}, stating that even complex and high-dimensional data sets are contained in a low-dimensional manifold.
+Based on this hypothesis, in recent years, many successful approaches have been based on generative models, able to represent high dimensional data in $\R^n$ by a generator $D\colon\R^d\to\R^n$ with $d\ll n$: these include generative adversarial networks (GANs, \citealp{GPMX2014}), variational autoencoders (VAEs, \citealp{KW2013}), injective flows \citep{KKHD2021} and score-based diffusion models \citep{song2019generative,ho2020denoising}.
+For a survey on older approaches to manifold learning, the reader is referred to \citet{ma2011manifold,2012-izenman} and to the references therein.